-The Dolores Public Library District’s purpose is to provide an environment to encourage reading by all groups.
-The Library’s role is to provide resources to assist in the community’s pursuit of educational objectives, intellectual and emotional growth, “the enjoyment of leisure time” and the solutions to everyday problems.
+The mission of the Dolores Public Library is to provide an environment that encourages reading by all groups.
+The library provides resources that assist the community’s pursuit of educational objectives and intellectual and emotional growth.

 Collection and Materials

 The library belongs to a Colorado consortium that offers a union catalog and allows for interlibrary loans.
 We maintain special collections which include Colorado History, Anthropology/Archaeology, and Railroad Reference.
 Periodical subscriptions are varied and numerous and all local newspapers are available.

 The library has one full-time and four part-time employees.
 The staff is dedicated to provide the best service to the community and its needs.